Samkth123/KTH-md/sourcing/dummies book.md

 “You can find more information about supply chain scenario planning, as well as a link to the MIT Scenario Planning Toolkit, in Chapter 15.”

+Principles of supply chain…
+1. Customer focus
+	1. supply chain starts with understanding who your customers are and why they are buying, as if you understand their problems you can help solve it better faster y cheaper than the competition
+2. Systems thinking
+	1.